-So if you’d like to make better photos, read on!
+So if you’d like to know what the rule of odds is and how you can use it to make better photos, read on!

 The rule of odds states that, whenever possible, a composition should have an odd number of objects, not an even number of objects.
 So an image should have three flowers rather than two, and five people rather than four.